ASPhillips8/phase-3-ruby-project/README.md

 ## Future Enhancements

-• Create route to individual tool to display more details and allow for delete and edit •• Tool could be sold to customer
+- Create route to individual tool to display more details and allow for delete and edit
+   - Tool could be sold to customer

-• Add filtering options for customer and rentals
+- Add filtering options for customer and rentals
-• Add a tool accessory.
-Accessory would belong to a tool (association)
+- Add a tool accessory.
+   - Accessory would belong to a tool (one to many association)
+   - Accessory could be rented without tool at different price
-• Add logic to not allow deletion of Customers if rental is active
+- Add logic to not allow deletion of Customers if rental is active
-• Paid Balance Update that updates amount owed upon payment.
+- Customer payment feature that updates amount owed
-• Scheduled Reservations for tool rentals that updates availability based of estimate rental duration
+- Scheduled Reservations for tool rentals that updates availability based on estimate rental duration
-• Multiple tool selection for single rental
+- Multiple tool selection for single rental
-• Improve the UI/UX with advanced styling and responsive design.
+- Improve the UI/UX with advanced styling and responsive design.

 ## Credits